jmpicnic/obsidian-docs/docs/notes/archive/scac-systems-fragmentation.md

 - Cloud systems (ease of interconnection) & Modern API's
 - AI Applications
   - De-noise data
-  - "Upscale" protocols from human materials to machine readable
+  - "Upscale" protocols from human materials to machine-readable
   - Speed of interconnection/integration of systems

 ---